-Navajo Nation reports 82 new COVID-19 cases, 12 more deaths
+Navajo Nation reports no new coronavirus cases and no deaths

 WINDOW ROCK, Ariz.
-(AP) — Navajo Nation health officials on Tuesday reported 82 new COVID-19 cases and 12 more deaths.
+(AP) — The Navajo Nation on Monday reported no new COVID-19 cases and no deaths.

 It was the second consecutive day that the tribe has not recorded a coronavirus-related death.